mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/setting-up/index.md

 navigationTitle: Setting Up
 title: Setting up the DC/OS cluster
 menuWeight: 1
-excerpt: Setting up the DC/OS cluster to demonstrate Kubernetes on DC/OS Enterprise
+excerpt: Learn to setup the DC/OS cluster to demonstrate Kubernetes on DC/OS Enterprise
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->
-# Setting up a DC/OS cluster
+# Setting up your DC/OS Enterprise cluster

 This initial section is to get your DC/OS Enterprise cluster setup to facilitate the [learning objectives]() of this tutorial: [**'Getting Started with Kubernetes on DC/OS Enterprise'**]().